IIO looking for witnesses in Qualicum Beach shooting - BC Local News

 The Independent Investigation Office of B.C. is looking for witnesses following a fatal incident in Qualicum Beach earlier this month.

-RCMP officers were responding to a report of a male in distress who had allegedly stabbed himself inside a vehicle in the 39000-block of the inland Island Highway on Thursday, Oct.
+RCMP officers were responding to a report of a man in distress who had allegedly stabbed himself inside a vehicle in the 39000 block of the inland Island Highway on Thursday, Oct.
 12 around 6 a.m., according to an RCMP release Oct.
 12.

 When they arrived, a struggle ensued and at least one shot was fired by police, according to the the Oct.
 12 release.

-A struggle ensued between the male and officers and he was subsequently shot.
-The male did not survive his injuries and two officers were transported to the hospital with non-life threatening injuries.
+A struggle ensued between the officers and the man and he was subsequently shot.
+The man did not survive his injuries and two officers were transported to the hospital with non-life threatening injuries.

-IIO investigators were deployed to the scene and have since been interviewing witnesses, collecting physical evidence, interviewing officers and reviewing medical reports, according to a release from the IIO Thursday.
+IIO investigators were deployed to the scene and have since been interviewing witnesses, collecting physical evidence, interviewing officers and reviewing medical reports, according to a release from the IIO on Wednesday, Oct.
+25.

 The IIO is asking anyone who saw, heard or recorded the incident to contact the IIO witness line at 1-855-446-8477.